phillipdavidstearns/noscript/NOSCRIPT.md

 4. Save - `control + x`, Y, enter
 5. `reboot` - `sudo reboot`

-Let me know when you've rebooted, and which IP address your Pi is @.
+Let me know when you've rebooted, and which IP address your Pi is @ on the NOSCRIPT network.